staff0rd/documentation/dotnet-api/competing-consumers.md

 | `string groupName`            | The name of the subscription group to update.    |
 | `UserCredentials credentials` | The user credentials to use for this operation.  |

-## Connecting to a Subscription Group
+## Connecting to a subscription group

 Once you have created a subscription group, clients can connect to that subscription group.
 A subscription in your application should only have the connection in your code, you should assume that the subscription was created via the client API, the restful API, or manually in the UI.